 The key is to use this guide as a blueprint to build upon and mould to your own business.

 We’ve now covered how to plan, replenish and store inventory as a retailer.
 Next, we’ll move on to inventory analysis in order to use the best and most useful metrics for keeping on top of your stock management going forward.
+You may also be interested in learning more about inventory control.

 Discover how Veeqo can transform inventory management for your retail business